Things to Do at Asmara Cathedral

 Bell Tower Views

-If accessible, climb the bell towers for panoramic views over Asmara's Art Deco cityscape and surrounding highland landscape
+If accessible, the towers offer elevated perspectives over Asmara's distinctive Art Deco cityscape

 Practical Information